Carldeboer/carldeboer.github.io/brockman_example.md

 #tfEnrichmentsPWM = getKMerTFEnrichment(pcs$rotation[,c(2,4)], cisbp$binaryPWMScores, n_max = 15000); # just PCs 2 and 4
 # this takes substantially longer because it includes all gapped k-mers, rather than just ungapped kmers (as with cisbp$binaryPBMZScores)
 # Because the set size is so much larger, p-values are substantially more significant.
 This leads to a lot of false positives because many motifs are so similar to each other.
-# We penalized these by adding 100 to the ln(P) value.
+# We penalized these by adding ln(10^110) to the ln(P) value, effectively making the P-value cutoff of 10^-2 be 10^-112.
+# This was based on the high false-positive rate of PWM motifs (which can be highly similar and included a larger number of k-mers),
+#  and the elbow of the log(P-value) curves for both PWMs and PBM 8-mer enrichments.

 # add TF names to this table
 tfEnrichmentsPBM = merge(tfEnrichmentsPBM, cisbp$TFTable[c("Motif_ID","TF_Name")], by="Motif_ID")